equbalmustafa/Task_2.github.io/README.md

 '''
-This is git tutorials
+This is an open source repo. for demo for leaning git
-trying to learn git for the projects
 '''